 Whether an airplane is flying over land or sea, its traffic collision avoidance system will constantly emit a signal.
 If another airplane encroaches upon the plane’s airspace, both pilots will receive an alert.
 The pilots can then take the necessary actions to avoid a collision.

-The system, also known as ACAS (Aircraft Collision Avoidance System), monitors airspace around an aircraft for other transponder equipped aircraft that may present a collision threat.
+The system, also known as ACAS (Aircraft Collision Avoidance System), monitors the airspace around an aircraft for other transponder-equipped aircraft that may present a collision threat.
 TCAS operates independently of ground-based equipment to provide pilots with guidance on how to avoid a potential collision.

 Oceanic surveillance technology

 New oceanic surveillance technology, designed to enable increased traffic to be managed safely, began live trials on 29th March 2019.
-The trial involves Nav Canada in the Gander Oceanic Flight Information Region (FIR) and the UK’s NATS in the Shanwick FIR, the contiguous sectors that carry very nearly all the traffic that flies both ways between North America/Central America and Europe/Middle East.
+The trial involves Nav Canada in the Gander Oceanic Flight Information Region (FIR) and the UK’s NATS in the Shanwick FIR, the contiguous sectors carrying nearly all the traffic that flies both ways between North America/Central America and Europe/Middle East.

 Traffic crossing the North Atlantic is predicted to increase by 50% over the next decade, and the region already has the busiest oceanic airspace in the world by far.

-The possession of radar-like surveillance capability improves safety as well as efficiency, and allows for much more precise monitoring, recording and analysis of traffic behaviour.
+The possession of radar-like surveillance capability improves safety as well as efficiency and allows for much more precise monitoring, recording, and analysis of traffic behavior.
 Previously, if an aircraft began to deviate from its cleared track just after a position report because clearance details were misunderstood or entered incorrectly, it could take up to 15 minutes before ATC got a position update that revealed the error.

 How long are transatlantic flights?